Introduction

 Various Viewpoints

-Historically, opinions on immigration policy vary widely and fall along party lines.
-With the recent surge in illegal border crossings, more bipartisan approaches are being considered.
+Historically, opinions on immigration policy have greatly varied and fallen along party lines.
+However, with the recent surge in illegal border crossings, more bipartisan approaches are being considered.
+A Pew Research study in July 2024 found that, across both parties, there is a sharp increase in the percentage of people who want to decrease immigration (legal and unauthorized).

 Open Borders Policy

-Others believe that our immigration policies should be more restrictive because levels of immigration have ballooned over the years.
-There is particular concern about the number of illegal immigrants living in the U.S. With so many immigrants living in the nation, it leaves many asking, “What…is the absorption capacity of the nation’s schools and infrastructure?
-How will the least-skilled Americans fare in labor market competition with immigrants?
-Or…how many immigrants can the U.S. assimilate into its culture?”
-An additional component to this is that most immigrants come to the U.S. to work, but they support family members back home, so much of their profits are invested outside of this country.
+Others believe that our immigration policies should be more restrictive because immigration levels have ballooned over the years.
+There is particular concern about the number of illegal immigrants living in the country.
+With so many immigrants living in the nation, many ask about the effects on schools, infrastructure, the labor market, and America’s culture.
+An additional component is that most immigrants come to the U.S. to work, but they support family members back home.
+Thus, much of their profits are sent outside of this country.

 Benefits for Immigrants

-Some argue that we do not do enough for individuals trying to make it in America and that we should provide Medicaid, food stamps, and welfare programs to illegal immigrants.
-Others express concerns about immigrants, such as whether immigrants will put additional pressure on welfare programs.
+Some argue that the government does not provide enough resources for individuals trying to make it in America.
+Thus, programs like Medicaid, food stamps, and welfare programs should be opened to illegal immigrants.
+Others express concerns about additional pressure on welfare programs.

 These various viewpoints inform current opinions and challenges in the immigration debate.
+For a current overview of Americans’ views on immigration, consider this study by the Pew Research Center published in February 2024.
 Of the few comprehensive reforms introduced in recent years, Congress has failed to reach a consensus or compromise and pass immigration legislation.

 Operational Control

-Creating operational control of the U.S. land border with Mexico consists of deployed agents, fences, and technology such as sensors, cameras, and unmanned devices in areas where humans cannot provide timely coverage.
-Close coordination with partner agencies and foreign government partnerships will also help with intelligence gathering.
+Creating operational control of the U.S. land border with Mexico consists of deployed agents, fences, and technology such as sensors, cameras, and unmanned devices.
+Close coordination with partner agencies and foreign government partnerships will also help gather intelligence.
 The strategy for achieving operational control consists of a combination of enforcement tactics depending on the terrain.

 The Customs and Border Protection (CBP) has been experiencing a “system-wide emergency” since 2019.
 After declining at the onset of the coronavirus pandemic, the number of migrants at the U.S.-Mexico border has been rising since April 2020 and was “on pace to hit a 20-year peak” in 2021.
-The higher-than-average trend has continued into 2022, as the graph from Customs and Border Patrol indicates.
+The higher-than-average trend has continued into 2023 and remained consistent in 2024.

-CBP notes that the “large number of expulsions during the pandemic has contributed to a larger-than-usual number of migrants making multiple border crossing attempts, which means that total encounters somewhat overstate the number of unique individuals arriving at the border.”
-Over one-third of encounters in June 2021 were individuals with at least one border encounter in the previous 12 months, compared to an average rate of 14% between 2014 and 2019.
+CBP noted that repeat individuals have increased since the COVID-19 pandemic.
+Over 33% of encounters in June 2021 were migrants with at least one border encounter in the previous 12 months, compared to an average rate of 14% between 2014 and 2019.

 The Entry-Exit System

-Some argue that children of illegal immigrants should be awarded legal status because the illegal action taken by their parents was out of their control.
-Others argue that such an exception rewards and continues the cycle of illegal immigration.
+The legal status of illegal immigrant children is politically controversial.
+Some argue that these children should be awarded legal status because the unlawful action taken by their parents was out of their control.
+Others maintain that such an exception rewards and continues the cycle of illegal immigration.

 “On June 15, 2012, the secretary of Homeland Security announced that certain people who came to the United States as children and meet several guidelines may request consideration of deferred action for a period of two years, subject to renewal.
 They are also eligible for work authorization.
 Deferred action is the use of prosecutorial discretion to defer removal action against an individual for a certain period of time.
 Deferred action does not provide lawful status.”